 Entangled bodies can often look – and feel – like one knotted set of human earphones after you fish them out of your pocket.
 That level of closeness can cause us to not consciously know where one person ends and the other begins.
 This does not mean a “loss of consciousness”, see #2 for exactly why.

-Not to be confused with an autoerotic experience, autolectic means “doing something simply for the pure joy of doing it”.
-We’re talking about sex here, people.
+Not to be confused with an autoerotic experience, autotelic means “doing something simply for the pure joy of doing it”.
+We’re talking about being sexy here, people.
 It’s the way it’s supposed to be done, no matter what.

-So, even though you might not want to make a checklist of conditions necessary to have great sex, understanding how to make it, and your own creativity, a consistent and repeatable process, can be a really valuable skill.
+So, although you might not want to make a checklist of conditions necessary to be sexy, understanding how to make it, and your own creativity, a consistent and repeatable process, can be a really valuable skill.

 Or there’s wine.
 There is always sweet, sweet wine.